-In the middle of the fourteenth century, Heinrich van Mierlaer, provost of Utrecht's cathedral, had a fortified castle built to replace an original court that had been burnt down in 1322 by Count William III of Holland.
-In the early seventeenth century, after the death of chaplain Hennin de Bossu, the House stood empty for some time and fell into disrepair.
-In 1635, the cathedral chapter sells Huis Doorn to Canon Jonkheer Reynier van Golsteyn, who has it restored for an amount of 5,517 guilders, 6 stuivers and 8 pennies.
+In the mid-14th century, Heinrich van Mierlaer, provost of the Dom church in Utrecht, had a fortified castle built to replace an original homestead, which had been burnt down in 1322 by count Willem III of Holland.
+In the early seventeenth century, after the death of Dom provost Hennin de Bossu, the house stood empty for some time and fell into disrepair.
+In 1635, the Dom chapter sold Huis Doorn to canon squire Reynier van Golsteyn, who had it restored at the amount of 5,517 guilders.

-A drawing by Jan de Beijer from 1750 suggests that provost Frederik Willem van Diest, who becomes owner in 1701, had the castle renovated again.
-Among other things, the wall of the courtyard has been lowered on the east side and the south-western tower of the towers has been raised and the north-western one has been demolished.
+A drawing by Jan de Beijer from 1750 suggests that provost Frederik Willem van Diest, who became the propietor in 1701, had the castle rebuilt once more.
+On the east side, among other things, the wall of the courtyard was lowered, and of the towers, the south-west one was raised and the one on the north-west demolished.

-In 1762, Herman Frederik Richard Lijnslager inherits Huis Doorn and has it adapted to the fashion of the time.
-The medieval appearance, however, remains largely intact.
-In 1792, Wendela Eleonora ten Hove becomes the new owner and she has the house radically renovated again.
-The House has had its current appearance since 1800; a neoclassical country house with largely plastered facades, where only the tower on the southwest corner and the moat are reminiscent of the original castle.
+In 1762, Herman Frederik Richard Lijnslager inherited Huis Doorn and had it altered in accordance with the fashion of the time.
+However, the medieval appearance remains largely intact.
+In 1792, Wendela Eleonora ten Hove became the new owner and she again had the house extensively renovated.
+Since 1800, the house has had its current appearance; a neo-classical country house with largely plastered facades, with only the tower on the south-west corner and the moat reminiscent of the original castle.

 There is much less clarity about the interior.
-Most traces have disappeared during the renovations of 1762 and in particular 1796.
-Pieces of gilded leather have been found under the floor of the gobelin room, a decoration that is also mentioned in the deed of sale of 1762.
+Most traces have disappeared during the renovations of 1762 and especially 1796.
+Pieces of gold leather were found under the floor of the gobelin room, a decoration also mentioned in the 1762 deed of sale.